callixbrasil/callix-sdk-examples/README.md

 ## Troubleshooting

 - Ensure all required environment variables are set in your `.env` file.
-- Make sure you have exported the `CALLIX_SDK_GRUPOVILLELA` token in your shell before running `npm install`.
+- Make sure you have exported the `CALLIX_SDK_TOKEN` token in your shell before running `npm install`.
 - If you encounter authentication errors with npm, double-check your token and `.npmrc` configuration.

 ---